DeanFoley/DeanFoley/README.md

 #### 🌍 Where Am I: Manchester, UK
 #### 🛠️ What Am I: Software Engineer

-`🖥️` - **I am an engineer with over five years in the industry**.
+`🖥️` - **I am an engineer with over five years experience in the industry**.
 Worked as a software engineer, test engineer and platform engineer!
 Always more to learn, and never shying away from a challenge!

 `🧰` - **Love working in back-end, tooling & platform stuff**.
 Love working with microservices.
 Never afraid to get stuck in and get the job done.